Rimowa: Daniel Arsham

 In 2019, contemporary artist Daniel Arsham and Rimowa collaborated on a special-edition art project.
 Drawing inspiration from the Rimowa brand archives in Cologne, Germany.
 Arsham created a numbered "eroded suitcase" series based on a vintage Rimowa Attaché briefcase.
 Similar to Arsham's "Future Relic" series (2013–2018) where he imagines a variety everyday objects as archaeological discoveries from a future, dystopian world.

 In May 2019, the number 008/500 of this special edition was sold for USD$14,000 at auction house Sotheby's in New York City.
 Arsham has continued to work with Rimowa, releasing in September 2022 two 500 piece limited editions of pilots cases in silver or black containing eroded turntables.

 Ambassadors

 For the ‘Never Still’ global brand campaign, LVMH enlisted a series of celebrity owners of Rimowa luggage to promote their new brand identity.

-Ambassadors featured in the ‘Never Still’ brand campaign include:
+Ambassadors featured in the brand's campaigns include: